gislik/blog/drafts/code/2020-08-20-my-personal-hakyll-cheatsheet.md

 title: My personal Hakyll cheatsheet
 tags: haskell
 withtoc: true
+summary: A cheatsheet for my future self.
+We cover using the Hakyll eDSL to write website rules, advanced configuration which enables interesting features such as auto-generation of table of contents and \( \LaTeX \) math support on this website as well as discussion on how to roll your own Hakyll constructs.
 ---

 # Hakyll :heart: Pandoc
 Since I don't write Haskell code professionally anymore it takes me longer to get into the right rythm.
 This post is intended for my future self more or less and should serve as a cheatsheet for Hakyll development.
 I've already written a high level overview of how to edit content and build the website in this [README](https://github.com/gislik/gisli.hamstur.is/blob/master/README.md).
 Here I want to go deeper into how to construct new compilers and how to apply them in a context to templates.

 Under the hood Hakyll integrates natively with [Pandoc](http://johnmacfarlane.net/pandoc/) -- the swiss-army knife of file converters.
 Pandoc is also written in Haskell and can convert files between a wide variety of file formats and can be extended with custom [Lua](http://www.lua.org/) filters.
-All this has some configuration complexities associated with it and below I also discuss the various configurations and extensions used to enable the auto-generation of table of contents and LaTeX math support on this website.
+All this has some configuration complexities associated with it and below I also discuss the various configurations and extensions used to enable the auto-generation of table of contents and $\LaTeX$ math support on this website.

 # Website rules